Coincidence Algebra Bundle for Decay Quivers: An Algebraic Approach to Gamma-ray Spectroscopy: Quivers and Path Algebra

-Up to here, this new formulation just restates the transition matrix formalism with the caveat that summing in terms are kept separate.
-The path equivalence quotient path algebra, that is, the path algebra with the path equivalence modded out, is isomorphic to the transition matrices.
+Up to here, this new formulation just restates the transition matrix formalism with the caveat that summing in terms are kept separate; the path equivalence quotient path algebra, that is, the path algebra with the path equivalence modded out, is isomorphic to the transition matrices.
 However, this new formalism may now be extended beyond the path concatenation that we are restricted to with the transition matrices and also allow for a greater separability between equivalent paths.
-If we wish to allow for not only paths -- being connected arrows -- but pairs, or even sets, of non-connected arrows, we must extend the algebra to a tensor decay space defined in the following section
+If we wish to allow for not only paths -- being connected arrows -- but pairs, or even sets, of non-connected arrows (i.e., coincidences in general) in the algebra (as shown in Figure 2), we must extend the algebra to a tensor decay space defined in the following section